aishoot/LSTM_PIT_Speech_Separation/README.md

 BLSTM | 18.203052 | 13.355384 | 14.198003 |
 LSTM  | 14.531649 | 7.230494 | 9.000010|

+From the results we can see that the separation effect of mixed gender audio is better than that of the same gender and BLSTM performs better than LSTM.

 * DL: Deep Learning
 * Speech Speration Performance Evaluation Method:
   * SDR: Source to Distortion Ratio